 The Patients Association is a charity for all patients, regardless of health condition.
-Its helpline offers free and confidential information and signposting about the complaints process, and its website provides information leaflets, including on how to complain.
+Its helpline offers free and confidential information and signposting about the complaints process, and their website provides information leaflets, including on how to complain.

-Helpline: 0800 3457115 email: helpline@patients-
+Helpline: 0800 3457115, or helpline@patients-association.org.uk.

-association.org.uk.
+- 5.3 AvMA leaflet: The duty of candour and what it means for patients and their families Duty of Candour

-5.3 AvMA leaflet: The duty of candour and what it means for patients and their families Duty of Candour
+- 6. Version control

-- 6. Version control - 6.1 Final March 2023
+- 6.1 Pilot Draft March 2021